bradsec/debcustom/README.md

 A bash script for customizing Debian-based Linux systems' splash screens, including GRUB bootloader background and disk encryption password entry screen.

+## Note

+Testing has only been done on Debian 12.

 ## Features

 - Customize GRUB bootloader background image